-Coconino National Forest about 30 minutes east of the city of Flagstaff, Arizona (see map).
+Sunset Crater Volcano and Wupatki Pueblo National Monuments are located near each other in the Coconino National Forest about 30 minutes east of the city of Flagstaff, Arizona (see map), and a day-trip away from Sedona, Arizona.

-It is possible to visit both of them in an afternoon, and their convenient location makes a nice side-trip if your itinerary includes Grand Canyon National Park, Lake Powell and/or Petrified Forest National Park.
+It is possible to visit both the Sunset Crater and Wupatki Pueblo National Monuments in an afternoon, and their convenient location makes a nice side-trip if your itinerary includes Grand Canyon National Park, Lake Powell and/or Petrified Forest National Park.
 The best time to visit is April through October.
 The elevation varies between 5000 and 7000′ so it gets cold in the winter and does snow.

 These Monuments are part of a fascinating geological area in north central Arizona that is easily accessed by passenger car.
 Sunset Crater is the remnant of a volcano that erupted between the years of 1040 and 1100.
 The 1000′ volcanic cinder cone is still quite obvious, and is surrounded by dark cinder dunes and fields of lava flow.
 Just a few miles away, Wupatki Pueblo protects the ruins of a farming community on the Colorado Plateau that was inhabited by indigenous peoples in the 1100s.